 If you are NOT totally disabled, you may be eligible for Unemployment Insurance [“UI”] benefits.
 If you intend to or have applied for Social Security Disability benefits, speak with us BEFORE you file for UI benefits.
 You can apply for UI benefits by phone toll-free at 1-888-209-8124 or online at http://www.labor.ny.gov/unemploymentassistance.shtm

-You have to look for work to be eligible for UI benefits.
+You must look for work to be eligible for UI benefits.
 Receiving UI is not enough alone to be attached to the labor market.
-However, if you collect UI and actively work with New York State Department of Labor’s One-Stop Career Centers, you most likely will meet your obligation to be attached to the labor market.
+If you collect UI and actively work with New York State Department of Labor’s One-Stop Career Centers, however, you most likely will meet your obligation to be attached to the labor market.
 To actively work with them, you must: (1) call for an appointment; (2) attend an orientation session: (3) meet with a One-Stop counselor to develop a resume; (4) register the resume in the One-Stop system; (5) follow up to see if there are any job matches; and (6) follow up on job referrals and job matches.

 If it appears that you are NO longer able to perform the work that you have performed during your life, vocational rehabilitation may be appropriate for you.
 A state agency (ACCES-VR) can help you get the skills that you need to earn competitive employment in a different field.

 To learn more about ACCES-VR generally, visit http://www.acces.nysed.gov/vr For information about the Rochester office of ACCES-VR, visit http://www.acces.nysed.gov/vr/rochester-district-office